reisir/nonp/README.md

 So if you're developing a skin or have heavily modified a skin, do not use this.
 It has a non-zero chance to completely destroy the skin.

 If the script breaks a skin, run the skins .rmskin installer again to fix it, join the [Rainmeter Discord](https://discord.gg/rainmeter) and tag me ([@reisir](https://github.com/reisir)) in the [#help](https://discord.com/channels/148103787259756544/148718731743199233) channel.
-If use another channel you will be banned and if you DM me you will be blocked :3
+If you use another channel you will be banned and if you DM me you will be blocked :3

 # Credits